tosdr/tosback-versions/Clockify/Privacy Policy.md

 *   USA
 *   Email: [support@clockify.me](mailto:support@clockify.me)

 By using the Service, you may disclose, share, record, or otherwise use various types of data via a Workspace as the User Content.
 The type of User Content is determined by the person that owns the Workspace and not by us.
+The extent to which personal data is processed while using the Service also depends on the Clockify functionalities that the owner of the Workspace decides to use.
 In that event, COING is a Data Processor and Data Controller is the owner of the Workspace.
-Thus, COING does not analyze, disclose or access such date unless a User sends a request for support and, in these cases, the access is limited to enabling the functioning of the Service.
-Should you wish to send an inquiry or exercise any of the Data Subject's rights, please contact the owner of the relevant Workspace via which your personal data has been processed.
+Thus, COING does not analyze, disclose or access such data unless a User (including an Enterprise as a User) sends a request for support and, in these cases, the access is limited to enabling the functioning of the Service.

+Given that COING strongly supports the principle of transparency of personal data processing, despite being a Data Processor, COING made an additional effort to explain personal data processing via the Service in Section 4.2 of this Privacy Policy.
+The information contained therein outlines how personal data processing via Clockify functions in general.
+Nevertheless, should you wish to send an inquiry or exercise any of your Data Subject's rights which you may have under the applicable data protection legislation to the owner of the Workspace, please contact such owner of the relevant Workspace as Data Controller.

-Please also note that we do not collect your personal data if you are End User of Server Clockify.
+Please also note that we do not collect or process your personal data if you are an End User of Server Clockify.
 In that case, Client (the company that has Clockify installed on their server) is responsible for your personal data.

-If you represent a User that falls under the scope of application of the GDPR, you will need to sign the Data Protection Addendum to these Terms of Use (**"DPA"**), with COING as a Data Processor based outside the EEA.
+If you represent a User that falls under the scope of application of the GDPR or similar data protection legislation, you may sign the Data Protection Addendum to these Terms of Use (**"DPA"**), with COING as a Data Processor based outside the EEA.
 The DPA includes the Standard Contractual Clauses adopted by the European Commission, as applicable, and reflects the Parties' agreement with respect to the terms governing the processing of personal data under the CLOCKIFY's [Terms of Use](https://clockify.me/terms).
 Signing the DPA will be considered as an amendment to the Agreement (within the meaning of Section 1 of the [Terms of Use](https://clockify.me/terms)) and will be considered to form a part of the Agreement.

 If would like to sign a DPA with us, please contact us at [support@clockify.me](mailto:support@clockify.me) for more information.